The Answer: To Ease Their Way

 This again was important work on behalf of those with serious disabilities or who may have been abused or taken advantage of.

 Back in the days when I mentored teens, one of my fellow mentors was Kathy Marchant.
-Kathy had given up a successful management career to do public service
+Kathy had given up a successful management career to do public service (another foolish thing to do).

-She subsequently became a student of Marshall Rosenberg and has taught
+She subsequently became a student of Marshall Rosenberg and has taught Compassionate Communication since 1996.

 In the course of her years of teaching she has improved the lives of many hundreds of Oregonians.

-While I can't do what she does, I'm honored to assist her in developing and
+While I can't do what she does, I'm honored to assist her in developing and administering her programs.

 In 2016 I joined my long-time friend Jude Russell, another former mentor of at-risk teens, in working in the Oregon Department of Correction's